 - Personal recommendations are an important part of the application process.
 Upon the completion of your application through Slate, when you click "send", the system will generate a prompt to each email address you provide.
 Your recommenders may submit their letters online in support of your application.

 International applicants may visit the University's English Language Requirements page for more information and write to firstname.lastname@example.org with additional questions about eligibility.
+Prospective and incoming international students can find further information on the Department of the Humanities' International Students page.

 If you have additional questions about the application process, please visit the Graduate FAQ or contact the Office of Admissions at email@example.com or 773.702.1552.
 You may also reach the Music Department at firstname.lastname@example.org or 773.702.2089.